 Business risks also include other types of risks, such as compliance risks, strategic risks, reputation risks, etc. Financial risks include liquidity risks, equity risks, credit risks, market risks, exchange rate risks, and much more.

 Business risks include operational and pricing decisions.
-Financial risks, on the other hand, consist of deciding how much debt and equity capital to take on.
+On the other hand, financial risks consist of deciding how much debt and equity capital to take on.

 Business risks affect operating income, while financial risks affect net income.

 Business Risk vs Financial Risk – Relationship

 Although both business and financial risks are different, they are also related to each other in some ways.